FabianSieper/countDots/README.md

 - `color`: Which color shall the text be in?
 - `position`: At which position shall the text be? _[x, y]_
 - `fontSize`: How big shall the text be?

+### Window Size

+If you are using the GUI-variant of the program the possibility of adjusting the windows size if given.
+For this adjust the parameter `canvasSize` to your liking.
+This parameter describes the maximal length and width of the canvas.
+The images are scaled accordingly.

+### Brush size

+If you are using the GUI-variant of the program you have to possibility to change the size of the brush.
+The brush is used to select parts of the image, which shall not be process while searching dots.